Belvidere, Illinois: Economy

 Stellantis operates the Belvidere Assembly Plant, an auto assembly plant, which was constructed in the mid-1960s.
 The Belvidere plant manufactured the Dodge Neon until the spring of 2005.
 In the late 1960s and early 1970s, the plant manufactured Chrysler Newports and Plymouth Furys.
 After a massive restructuring of the Belvidere plant, it is now one of the most modern auto assembly plants in the United States.
 It most recently assembled the Jeep Cherokee until February 2023, when the plant was idled indefinitely by Stellantis.
 As part of the settlement of the 2023 United Auto Workers strike, Stellantis agreed to reopen the plant in 2025, to construct a mid-size Ram pickup.
 An electric vehicle battery plant will also be constructed.
 The site was visited by US President Joe Biden and UAW President Shawn Fain.

 Dean Foods and General Mills operate manufacturing plants on the bank of the Kishwaukee River.
 General Mills recently announced a large expansion in the area, soon to begin construction on a 1.3 million square foot distribution center in a newly annexed southwestern portion of the city.

-Rock Valley College recently opened their new 9+ million dollar Advanced Technology Center in the northwestern portion of Belvidere, after competition among several area cities for the Advanced Technology Center.
+On March 30th, 2022 Rock Valley College opened their new 9+ million dollar Advanced Technology Center in the northwestern portion of Belvidere, after competition among several area cities for the Advanced Technology Center.

-"Project Yukon" is a recently announced cold storage facility, which will be over 1.2 million square feet on 200 acres in the Southwest side of the city.
-This is expected to bring up to 700 jobs; ground was expected to be broken mid-2023.
+"Project Yukon" is a cold storage facility announced by Walmart on 6/20/2023, which will be over 1.2 million square feet on 200 acres in the Southwest side of the city.
+This is expected to bring up to 700 jobs; as of 5/16/2026 construction is underway with a completion goal in 2027.